Grocery Outlet Holding Corp. (NYSE:GO) SVP Sells $300,006.00 in Stock

 Grocery Outlet Holding Corp.
-(NYSE:GO) SVP Steven K. Wilson sold 7,143 shares of the company’s stock in a transaction on Friday, August 28th.
-The shares were sold at an average price of $42.00, for a total value of $300,006.00.
+(NYSE:GO) SVP Steven K. Wilson sold 7,143 shares of the firm’s stock in a transaction on Tuesday, September 1st.
+The stock was sold at an average price of $42.00, for a total transaction of $300,006.00.
+Following the completion of the sale, the senior vice president now directly owns 141,329 shares in the company, valued at approximately $5,935,818.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.

-Grocery Outlet (NYSE:GO) last announced its earnings results on Monday, August 10th.
-The company reported $0.42 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.23 by $0.19.
-The business had revenue of $803.43 million for the quarter, compared to analyst estimates of $780.56 million.
-During the same quarter in the previous year, the company earned $0.20 EPS.
-The business’s revenue for the quarter was up 24.5% on a year-over-year basis.
+Grocery Outlet (NYSE:GO) last posted its quarterly earnings data on Monday, August 10th.
+The company reported $0.42 EPS for the quarter, topping the consensus estimate of $0.23 by $0.19.
+The business had revenue of $803.43 million for the quarter, compared to the consensus estimate of $780.56 million.
+During the same period in the previous year, the firm earned $0.20 EPS.
+The company’s revenue was up 24.5% on a year-over-year basis.

-Several equities research analysts have recently commented on GO shares.
-UBS Group boosted their target price on shares of Grocery Outlet from $40.00 to $46.00 and gave the company a “neutral” rating in a research note on Tuesday, August 11th.
-MKM Partners initiated coverage on shares of Grocery Outlet in a research report on Wednesday, July 29th.
-They set a “buy” rating and a $50.00 price target on the stock.
-Zacks Investment Research cut Grocery Outlet from a “buy” rating to a “hold” rating in a research note on Friday, July 3rd.
-Telsey Advisory Group lifted their target price on Grocery Outlet from $50.00 to $53.00 and gave the company an “outperform” rating in a research report on Tuesday, August 11th.
-Finally, DA Davidson started coverage on shares of Grocery Outlet in a research note on Friday, August 14th.
-They issued a “buy” rating and a $53.00 price target on the stock.
-Three equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-The company has a consensus rating of “Buy” and an average price target of $47.00.
+GO has been the subject of a number of analyst reports.
+Zacks Investment Research lowered shares of Grocery Outlet from a “buy” rating to a “hold” rating in a report on Friday, July 3rd.
+Nomura started coverage on Grocery Outlet in a report on Tuesday, June 16th.
+They issued a “buy” rating and a $40.00 price objective for the company.
+UBS Group lifted their price objective on Grocery Outlet from $40.00 to $46.00 and gave the stock a “neutral” rating in a research report on Tuesday, August 11th.
+Nomura Instinet initiated coverage on Grocery Outlet in a report on Tuesday, June 16th.
+They set a “buy” rating and a $40.00 target price for the company.
+Finally, Deutsche Bank raised their price target on Grocery Outlet from $43.00 to $47.00 and gave the stock a “buy” rating in a research note on Tuesday, August 4th.
+Three analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+Grocery Outlet currently has a consensus rating of “Buy” and a consensus target price of $47.00.

 Grocery Outlet Holding Corp. owns and operates a chain of grocery stores in the United States.
 The company offers products in various categories, such as grocery, dairy and deli, produce, refrigerated and frozen, floral, beer and wine, general merchandise, and health and beauty care, as well as fresh meat and seafood; and natural, organic, specialty, and healthy products.